-If your employees don’t understand your mission, vision and values, you’re doing something very wrong.
+If your employees don’t understand your mission, vision, and values, something is wrong.
 This is onboarding and performance management 101, which is why we built values right into iRevü.

-Stupid Simple Solution: You can attach both accolades and criticisms to any of your values, reinforcing them to your employees AND managers.
-Other ways of infusing your corporate culture with values are quizzes with fun prizes, swag that shows off your values, and of course, when management lives them out.
+Simple Solution: You can attach both accolades and criticisms to any of your values, reinforcing them to your employees AND managers.
+Other ways of infusing your corporate culture with values are quizzes with fun prizes, swag that shows off your values, and of course, when management lives them.

-Stupid Simple Solution: You can easily send accolades through iRevü and allow managers or coworkers to view your specific and timely praise, giving them recognition. iRevü also hooks into your rewards platform, linking them for an even more comprehensive solution.
-Of course, all of this goes hand in hand with verbal recognition and actual rewards as well!
+Simple Solution: Easily send accolades through iRevü and allow managers or coworkers to view your specific and timely praise, giving them recognition. iRevü also hooks into your rewards platform, linking them for an even more comprehensive solution.
+This all goes hand-in-hand with verbal recognition and actual rewards, as well.

 In every workforce, the danger exists of becoming disconnected from one another.
 If it can happen in an office where everyone is centrally located, then it’s doubly likely to happen in a remote or distributed workforce.

 Simple Solution: Increase communication with video chats (because email can sometimes be misunderstood), daily check-ins with your team (in-person or digitally), and an open and transparent policy that allows your team to express when they don’t understand something.